Republican pressure intensifies to end family separations at border

 "Until this policy of separating children from their families has been rescinded, Maryland will not deploy any National Guard resources to the border.
 Earlier this morning, I ordered our 4 crewmembers & helicopter to immediately return from where they were stationed in New Mexico," Hogan tweeted Tuesday.

-Trump and members of his administration have said that is Congress that needs to act, as they are just enforcing the laws on the books.
+Trump and members of his administration have said that it is Congress that needs to act, as they are just enforcing the laws on the books.

 “Now is the best opportunity ever for Congress to change the ridiculous and obsolete laws on immigration,” Trump said on Twitter Tuesday.